rickmak/swift-todo/README.md

 ## Evalation

+- We look for clean code
-- We look for clean and maintainable code
+- We look for maintainable code
 - Attention to UI/UX
 - How you fix the problem is more important than how fast you fix it